pitops/lerna-monorepo-react-starter/README.md

 #### Husky pre-commit hook is not working

 Most probably you initialized git **after** running `yarn install`.
 Remove node_modules, yarn.lock and re-run `yarn install`.
 Also make sure that `cat .git/hooks/pre-commit` exists and has reference to husky.

+#### Dependencies seem to break after adding a new dependency to a package

+After running `yarn workspace <workspace-name> add <package-name>`

+Do a `lerna bootstrap` to link everything together.

+### Guidelines

+#### When adding a new package

+1. Remember to include a package.json and make sure the version is consistent with the rest of the projects.

+2. If you have tests using jest, remember to open up `jest.config.js` and add a displayName attribute so that when running tests in CI, it is easy to know for which package they are failing.